Michael Ferguson (Australian politician)

-Michael Ferguson (born 23 March 1974) is an Australian politician who is currently the Deputy Premier of Tasmania since April 2022.
+Michael Darrel Joseph Ferguson (born 23 March 1974) is an Australian politician who served as the Deputy Premier of Tasmania from April 2022 to October 2024.
 He has been a Liberal Party member of the Tasmanian House of Assembly in the Division of Bass since the 2010 state election.
-Ferguson was appointed to cabinet after his party's victory in the 2014 state election and has served continuously as Minister in a range of portfolios including Finance, Health, Infrastructure, Transport, State Growth and Science and Technology.
-He is also the Leader of the House.
+Ferguson was appointed to cabinet after his party's victory in the 2014 state election and served as Minister in a range of portfolios including: Treasury; Finance; Health; Infrastructure; Transport; State Growth; Police Fire and Emergency Management; and Science and Technology.

-Fergie previously served in federal parliament as a Liberal Party of Australia member in the House of Representatives from 2004 to 2007, representing the federal electorate of Bass.
-He was defeated at the 2007 federal election.
+Ferguson previously served in federal parliament as a Liberal Party of Australia member in the House of Representatives from 2004 to 2007, representing the federal electorate of Bass.
+He was defeated at the 2007 federal election which saw the election of the Rudd government (2007–2010).

 Background and early career

 He was educated at the University of Tasmania, holding degrees in Applied Science and Education.
 In the past, his broad community activities include many local tourism and progress associations as well as community radio.
 He has worked as a teacher from 1996 to 2002, and a member of the Meander Valley Council.
 He has received awards including winning the Regional Initiative category for the Young Australian of the Year Awards for Tasmania in 2002, and Tasmanian Young Achiever of the Year (2002) by the National Australia Day Council.

-Before entering politics, he was a teacher in public secondary schools in Northern Tasmania and adviser to Guy Barnett, Liberal Senator for Tasmania.
+Before entering politics, he was a teacher in public secondary schools in Northern Tasmania.